orsetii/jetty/README.md

 `-p` Enter ports to scan.
 Must be done in format `x-y` (to be fixed.)

-`-t` How many threads you want to scan.
+`-t` How many threads you want to use for scanning.
 Defaults to 20, I would recommend around 40 if you have a good internet connection.

 `-v` Enable verbose logging.